elixir-mint/mint/README.md

 ]
 ```

-Multiple or none response parts can be returned for a single TCP/SSL message and response parts from different requests can be interleaved when using HTTP/2, users of `Mint` needs to handle these cases.

 The connection API is stateless, this means that you need to make sure to always save the returned `conn`:

 ```elixir